BR0kEN-/cikit/docs/README.md

 - [Hosts manager](hosts-manager) - defining/deleting/listing credentials of servers to work with.
 - [Matrix](matrix) - storage and controller of virtual servers.
   - [Host](matrix/host) - prepare machine for hosting virtual machines.
+  - [Droplet login](matrix/droplet-login) - the ways to physically get onto a machine.